ianvanharten/all-time-reading-list/README.md

 - Narrative of the Life of Frederick Douglass -- Frederick Douglass
 - Understanding Body Language -- Scott Rouse
 - The Adventures of Tom Sawyer -- Mark Twain

+## May 2023
+- The Great Depression -- Pierre Berton